 The second time a Junior High or High School student is tardy to class in a six-week period, they should be referred to the Principal.

 TEACHER LESSON PLANS

 Weekly lesson plans are required of all teachers.
-They should be available to the Principal in case of a teacher's absence in a sub folder left by the computer or the top drawer of the desk.
-On each Friday, all teachers will make out their next week's lesson plan before leaving school.
+They should be available to the Principal in case of a teacher's absence in a sub folder electronically or hard copy.

 TEACHER-PARENT RELATIONS